mekarpeles/pypc/README.rst

 Pypc generates standard scaffolding and environment for a Python package.

 * Populates the directory structure show in `Usage`
-* Installs virtualenv + creates venv directory
+* --strict Installs virtualenv + creates venv directory
 * Installs pyflakes, pep8 to venv

 Installation